fhnw-ivy/fhnw-ds-cde1-wettermonitor/DEVELOPMENT.md

 # Class Diagram / UML
 Because the project is not using classes that much, the UML provided shows the content of each Python file.
 These files are then represented as Class in the UML.
 The actual classes within the Python files are modeled as separate Class entities on the diagram.

-The weather_data.py file is only partially shown on the diagram.
-The functions shown on the diagram is the one that was added to the exising file that was given by the project owner.
+The `weather_data.py` file is only partially shown on the diagram.
+The function shown on the diagram is the one that was added to the existing file that was given by the project owner.

 The function parameters and attributes also include the data types if the data type is primitive.
 Dependencies between files and classes are also represented in the form of one way arrows.